syncfusion-content/maui-docs/MAUI/CheckBox/Getting-Started.md

 1. Navigate to **File > New > Project,** then select the **.NET MAUI App** template.
 1. Name the project and choose a location, then click Create.

-## Step 2: Install the Syncfusion MAUI Core NuGet Package
+## Step 2: Install the Syncfusion MAUI Buttons NuGet Package

 1. In **Solution Explorer,** right-click the project and choose **Manage NuGet Packages.**
 1. Search for [Syncfusion.Maui.Buttons](https://www.nuget.org/packages/Syncfusion.Maui.Buttons/) and install the latest version.
 1. Ensure the necessary dependencies are installed correctly, and the project is restored.

-## Register the handler
+## Step 3: Register the handler

 Syncfusion.Maui.Core NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
 In the MauiProgram.cs file, register the handler for Syncfusion core.